-- AC input voltage too low (mains undervoltage, mains failure) - Defect in the input circuit (PFC)
+• AC input voltage too low (mains undervoltage, mains failure)

 As soon as a power fail occurs, the device will stop to sink power and switch off the DC input.
-In case the power fail was an undervoltage and is gone later on, the alarm will vanish from display and doesn't require to be acknowledged.

 The condition of the DC input after a gone PF alarm can be determined in the MENU.
 See 3.4.3.

-Switching off the device with the mains switch can not be distinguished from a mains blackout and thus the device will signalise a PF alarm every time the device is switched off.
+Switching off the device with the power switch can not be distinguished from a mains blackout and thus the device will signalise a PF alarm every time it's switched off.
 This can be ignored.